Drake Archer wasn’t looking for trouble. He didn’t want complications. He didn’t want questions.

 The club was packed.
 His club.
 He owned the casino and the club that was attached to it.
 So he stood on the top floor of his domain, behind the tinted glass, and he watched the crowd.
 Bodies gyrated down there.
 Women and men heaved against each other.
 Music was pounding, but he didn’t hear the beat or any of the voices that must be rising down there.
 He’d soundproofed this room.
 He liked to watch the others, but he sure as hell didn’t want anyone seeing—or hearing—him.

 Some women wore glittering dresses.
-Some wore scraps that were designed to turn men into lusting monsters.
+Some wore scraps that were designed to tempt and tease.

 His gaze swept over the crowd, moving a few more feet, as his attention slowly shifted toward the bar.